Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Quantum Gravity States in Unconstrained Hilbert Space

 and

 where $i,j=1,\ldots,d$.
-We denote the collection of spatial configurations $\tilde{h}_{ij}({\bf x})$ and $\tilde{\phi}({\bf x})$, identified under $d$-dimensional bulk diffeomorphisms on the $\tilde{t}$ hypersurface, by a label $A$, which runs continuously over the space of $d$-dimensional geometries and matter configurations (and possible boundary conditions if the hypersurface has a boundary).
-The path integral then depends on $h_{ij}({\bf x})$ and $\phi({\bf x})$, as well as $A$.
+We denote the collection of spatial configurations $\tilde{h}_{ij}({\bf x})$ and $\tilde{\phi}({\bf x})$, identified under $d$-dimensional spatial diffeomorphisms of the $\tilde{t}$ hypersurface, by a label $A$, which runs continuously over the space of $d$-dimensional geometries and matter configurations (and possible boundary conditions if the hypersurface has a boundary).
+We denote by ${\cal H}'_0$ the Hilbert space obtained by modding out ${\cal H}_0$ by $d$-dimensional spatial diffeomorphisms; its orthonormal basis states are labeled by $A$.
+The resulting path integral then depends on $h_{ij}({\bf x})$ and $\phi({\bf x})$, as well as $A$.

 The path integral is performed using the canonical variables in the Arnowitt--Deser--Misner (ADM) formalism~\cite{Arnowitt:1959ah}.
 To make the path integral well defined, the path integral measure must be divided by the gauge volume.
 This can be done by fixing a gauge~\cite{Teitelboim:1981ua,Halliwell:1988wc,Halliwell:1990qr}, giving